Capu1108/RADS-Checker/README.md

 # RADS-Checker
-The data and code for"RADS-Checker: Measuring Compliance with Right of Access by the Data Subject in Android Markets".
+The data and code for "RADS-Checker: Measuring Compliance with Right of Access by the Data Subject in Android Markets".